hamorrar/ucsc-guide/README.md

 ---

+## Project Philosophy

+I believe that we can improve our current circumstances if we pay it forward.
+I love to help people and be in a position of mentorship to teach people what I know and what I wish I knew.

+---

+## Project Scope

+The project is indended to encompass every aspect of being a student at UCSC with the hopes of other schools following these footsteps and making a similar guide for their school.

+---

 ## Notes to not forget how to do something

 ### To add a new content file with the archetype set up: